kojiba/RayLanguage/README.md

 RayLanguage
 ===========

+**If You have some ideas, or found bugs - create issues here on github or email me.**

 firstly:
 Ray additions to C language defines some C-based syntax, that makes object-oriented life easier for C developers.